-91. A cantering exhibitor becomes a novice after 2 years as a Walk-Trot rider and remains a Novice until he/she wins a total of five (5) first (1st) places in performance classes, at any place, at any time, that call for a canter and consist of five (5) or more entries, or if an exhibitor wins High Point at Fair, their advisor(s) and Rules Committee will discuss the exhibitor's ability to move up.
+95. A cantering exhibitor becomes a novice after 2 years as a Walk-Trot rider and remains a Novice until he/she wins a total of five (5) first (1st) places in performance classes, at any place, at any time, that call for a canter and consist of five (5) or more entries, or if an exhibitor wins High Point at Fair.
+(2024)